Oculus Utilities for Unity Release Notes 1.26.0

-Unity versions 5.1 and later provide built-in VR support for the Oculus Rift and Samsung Gear VR.
+Unity versions 5.1 and later provide built-in VR support for the Oculus Rift, Samsung Gear VR, and Oculus Go.
 The optional Utilities unitypackage includes prefabs, C# scripts, sample scenes, and more to assist with development.
 For more information, see our Unity 5 Developer Guide.

 For information on which versions of the Unity Editor are compatible with which versions of Utilities for Unity, please see Compatibility and Version Requirements.

 Be sure to review our Downloads page for other useful tools to assist development, such as the Unity Sample Framework.
 For more information on Oculus resources for Unity developers, please see Other Oculus Resources for Unity Developers.